httpwg/admin/style-guide.md

 The 500 (Internal Server Error) status code.
 ~~~

-If referring to a number of status codes, the reason phrase can be omitted; for example:
+If referring to multiple individual status codes, the reason phrase can be omitted; for example:

 ~~~
-If the status code is 200, 202, or 204, continue.
+If the status code is 200, 202, or 204, proceed.
 ~~~

 If referring to a range of status codes, use "xx" notation: